 Day 1: Ebbs - Vorderkaiserfeldenhütte

 After a stress-free arrival by train and bus to Ebbs (475m).
 From your bus stop "Schulzentrum" you follow the main road for 100m and turn right onto Kaiserbergstraße between guesthouse Oberwirt and the church.
 You follow the road for about 1km through the village in the direction of Aschinger Alm, further uphill until you reach a pasture gate (signpost "Vorderkaiserfeldenhütte") and further 800m along serpentines on sealed road until you reach another signpost.
 Here the hiking path begins, you cross the forest road three times and via "Musikantenrast" the path leads you to the terrific, rugged faces of the Zahmen Kaiser.
 You follow the partly steep path along the wall base, southwest until you arrive at the Vorderkaiserfeldenhütte (1388m).
 From here you can go on a side trip to the Naunspitze (1633m, about 1h) or visit a garden full of alpine plants.
-You can also stay at the inn, relax on the terrace and enjoy the breathtaking views at the Wild Kaiser and the whole mountain range.
-In cozy public rooms, family Kuen spoils you with regional delicacies.
+You can also stay at the inn, relax on the terrace and enjoy the breathtaking views at the Wilder Kaiser and the whole mountain range.

 about 990 Hm, 2–3 h